Israel-Hamas conflict reaches Oscars red carpet as Hollywood stars wear red pins in support of cease-fire

 Eilish and O'Connell's track for the "Barbie" movie is up for an Oscar for best original song.

-Mark Ruffalo, up for best supporting actor for his work in best picture nominee "Poor Things," also arrived at the red carpet wearing an Artists4Ceasefire pin.
+Mark Ruffalo, up for best supporting actor for his work in best picture nominee "Poor Things," also arrived on the red carpet wearing an Artists4Ceasefire pin.

 Director Ava DuVernay and actor and comedian Ramy Youssef also wore Artists4Ceasefire pins.
 Youssef, who co-starred in "Poor Things," told "Variety" he was "calling for an immediate, permanent cease-fire in Gaza.
 We're calling for peace and justice, lasting justice, for the people of Palestine."